nazaretserrano/trending-stocks/README.md

 This project is licensed under the terms of the license **GNU GENERAL PUBLIC LICENSE
                        Version 3**, 14 May 2020.

- Copyright (C) 2020 Nazaret
+ Copyright (C) 2020 Nazaret Serrano Romero
- Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 [LICENSE]( https://github.com/nazaretserrano/trending-stocks/blob/master/LICENSE )